neuefische/wd-flipped-classroom-curriculum/sessions/js-dom-and-events/js-dom-and-events.md

 </body>
 ```

 There are multiple ways to select the main section above in JavaScript.
-A good practice is to use a [data-\* attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*), such as data-js, as shown in the following example.
+A good practice is to use a [data-\* attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*), such as `data-js`, as shown in the following example.

 ```js
 const mainElement = document.querySelector('[data-js="main"]');
 ```

-Other css selectors work as well, but the data-\* attribute selectors should be preferred.
+Other CSS selectors work as well, but the `data-*` attribute selectors should be preferred.

 ```js
 // tag as identifier